Tubbz-alt/crypto-rainbow/README.md

 * We have 2 reduction functions which provide almost similar performance
 	* The first runs a crazy computation and then splits the result into a equal amount of hex values that are then `% 26` to match it to a corresponding value of the alphabet.
 Lastly we concatenate the result.
 	* The second turns the hash into a byte array.
 We then run the result thru some crazy computation and concatenate!

+* You're Probably thinking that we ought to thread this.
+We started it.
+Just haven't gotten around to finishing it

 * **Parameters** used for the chains: